theiskaa/stackoverflow_cli/README.md

 A command line application for [StackOverflow](https://stackoverflow.com)

 ## Installing
-The scli are not available yet to install from homebrew or any other package.
+The scli are not available yet to install from homebrew or any other package manager.
 So then we have to clone repo first of all.
 #### Then activate it:
 ```console